Externally driven condensates show translation-induced polarization, directed coalescence, and anomalous diffusion in viscoelastic media: Brownian motion of condensates

-Substituting Eq.~\eqref{eq:dynamics_3d_short_timescale} into Eq.~\eqref{eq:dynamics_3d_long_timescale} eliminates the dependence on $\tau_f / \tau_\alpha$, thus suggesting that large condensates show thermal-like dynamics on long timescales.
-In summary, for longer stress correlation times $\tau_\alpha$ or shorter fluid relaxation times $\tau_f$, condensate motion on long timescales ($D_\infty$) is faster than condensate motion on short timescales ($D_0$).
-This prediction is corroborated by Fig.~\ref{fig::effective_diffusion_coefficient}, where we have solved Eq.~\eqref{eq:ode_transformed_final} numerically for $\gamma \approx 0$ and by Fig.~\ref{fig::diffusion_coefficient_comparison} where we compare the numerical results with analytical approximations.
+Substituting Eq.~\eqref{eq:dynamics_3d_short_time scale} into Eq.~\eqref{eq:dynamics_3d_long_time scale} eliminates the dependence on $\tau_\alpha / \tau_f$, thus suggesting that large condensates show equilibrium-like dynamics on long time scales.
+Together with the previous results, this indicates that condensate motion on long time scales ($D_\infty$) is faster than condensate motion on short time scales ($D_0$) for longer stress correlation times $\tau_\alpha$ than the fluid relaxation times $\tau_f$ (Fig.~\ref{fig::effective_diffusion_coefficient}A).
+For $\tau_\alpha \gg \tau_f$, one has $D_0 \to 0$ and the dynamics on short time scales becomes ballistic (Fig.~\ref{fig::effective_diffusion_coefficient_appendix}A).
+Conversely, condensate motion on long time scales ($D_\infty$) is slower than on short time scales ($D_0$) for $\tau_\alpha < \tau_f$ (Fig.~\ref{fig::effective_diffusion_coefficient}B and Fig.~\ref{fig::effective_diffusion_coefficient_appendix}B).
+These analytical predictions are also corroborated by Fig.~\ref{fig::diffusion_coefficient_comparison}, which directly compares the numerical results with analytical approximations.

-For sufficiently small condensates, $R \ll \sqrt{D_0 \tau_\alpha}$, the scaling of the effective diffusion coefficient with condensate size changes qualitatively.
+Interestingly, the scaling of the effective diffusion coefficient with condensate size changes qualitatively for sufficiently small condensates, $R \ll \sqrt{D_0 \tau_\alpha}$.
 The analytical approximation,

 suggests a potential nonmonotonicity as a function of $D_0$ and thus condensate radius if $\tau_\alpha > \tau_f$.
-Our numerical calculations clarify that, instead of nonmonotonicity, there is a wide range of condensate sizes where the diffusion coefficient on long timescales, $D_\infty$, is actually insensitive to the condensate radius (Fig.~\ref{fig::diffusion_coefficient_size}A).
-Hence, active stirring of the viscoelastic medium has a qualitative effect on the Brownian motion of condensates with potentially far-reaching implications for coalescence---in addition to the motion-induced dipole interactions discussed above.
+The numerical calculations clarify that, instead of nonmonotonicity, there is a wide range of condensate sizes where the diffusion coefficient on long time scales, $D_\infty$, is actually insensitive to the condensate radius (Fig.~\ref{fig::diffusion_coefficient_size}A).
+Hence, active stirring of the viscoelastic medium qualitatively changes the Brownian motion of condensates, with potentially far-reaching implications for coalescence.
+These findings complement the prediction of directed coalescence as a result of translation-induced dipole interactions, which was discussed in the first part of this manuscript.